mstksg/inCode/copy/entries/type-levels.md

 !!!type-levels/Level3.hs "data Comparable ::" "monotonic ::" "monotonicSomeList ::"
 ```

-If we take a step back, we can see that this is a little silly...what
-value does `monotonicSomeList` offer over `monotonic`?
-However, remember the
-subtlety I pointed out before: `monotonic` (and `monotonicSomeList`) are not
+This is fun, but, as mentioned before, `monotonicSomeList` doesn't have any
+advantage over `monotonic`, because the caller determines the type.
+What would
-the real advantage here, the advantage is writing a function that *produces*
+be more motivating here is a function that produces "any sortable type", and
-"list of some sortable type".
-For example, we might want to query a database
+the caller has to use it in a way generic over all sortable types.
+For example,
-for a column of values, but we only know the *name* of the column and not the
+a database API might let you query a database for a column of values, but you
-*type* of the column --- we just know that the values in that column are
-sortable.
+don't know ahead of time what the exact *type* of that column is.
+You only know
+that it is "some sortable type".
+In *that case*, a `SomeList` could be useful.

 For a contrived one, let's think about pulling such a list from IO: